Lexus is well underway with testing for the brand’s new Direct4 AWD drivetrain that will underpin the brand’s future electric vehicles.

 While the performance benefits of the drive system are obvious, Koichi Suga, the general manager of Lexus Design said it would also free up their ability to bring new elements of design to the next generation of models.

-In the absence of a traditional combustion engine, Mr Suga said designers will have the ability to forgo large grills and other air intakes to embark on new designs.
+In the absence of a traditional combustion engine, Mr Suga said designers will have the ability to forgo large grilles and other air intakes to embark on new designs.

 Lexus is looking to expand its electric and hybrid line up, with Australia set to receive its first pure EV from the brand in November 2021 in the form of the UX 300e.